Measure Implementation

 International legal framework applicable for this measure in your Member State

 Convention implementing the Schengen Agreement of 14 June 1985 between the Governments of the States of the Benelux Economic Union, the Federal Republic of Germany and the French Republic on the gradual abolition of checks at their common borders Second Additional Protocol to European Convention on Mutual Assistance in Criminal Matters of 1959 – art.
-17 Agreement between the Government of the Republic of Bulgaria and the Government of the Republic of Greece for Cross-Border Police Cooperation Agreement between the Government of the Republic of Bulgaria and the Government of Romania on cross-border police cooperation in criminal matters Agreement between the Ministry of the Interior of the Republic of Bulgaria and the Ministry of Interior of the Republic of Estonia for cooperation in border management and police cooperation on criminal matters Law on ratification of the second additional protocol to European Convention on Mutual Assistance in Criminal Matters of 1959 Law on the Special Intelligence Measures Art.
+17 Agreement between the Government of the Republic of Bulgaria and the Government of the Republic of Greece for Cross-Border Police Cooperation Agreement between the Government of the Republic of Bulgaria and the Government of Romania on cross-border police cooperation in criminal matters Agreement between the Ministry of the Interior of the Republic of Bulgaria and the Ministry of Interior of the Republic of Estonia for cooperation in border management and police cooperation on criminal matters The Bulgarian Law on ratification of the Second Additional Protocol to European Convention on Mutual Assistance in Criminal Matters of 1959 The Bulgarian Law on the Special Intelligence Measures Art.
 34н - Art.
 34p.
-Code of Penal Procedure Art.
+The Bulgarian Code of Penal Procedure Art.
+172, Art.
 476

 Competent Authority